MidKnightXI/opgg-ads-remover/README.md

 ### Build it yourself

 * Clone the repository: `git clone https://github.com/MidKnightXI/opgg-ads-remover.git`
-* Open the directory in a shell terminal and run: `yarn install && yarn tauri build`
+* Open the directory in a shell terminal and run: `yarn && yarn tauri build`
 * Double click on the executable

 # Contributing